Updated in August of 2017

 What Are the Second Best USB-C Chargers?

-Leung and company ranked a handful of chargers from Anker and dodocool slightly less highly than those from Verizon and Google.
+Leung and company ranked a handful of chargers from Anker and dodocool slightly less highly than those from Google.

 For the money, the best charger is probably the Anker 60-watt USB-C charger — if you don’t need Quick Charge.
 Not only does the Anker output the correct voltage to power most USB-C laptops, but it also includes a large number of modular ports.
 You’ll need to, of course, purchase USB-C charging cables (which can cost quite a bit more than USB-A cables).